JAMorello/HPlus_Bot/README.md

 I made mistakes with the naming of the files; I did not respect the convention of naming files with all characters in lowercase.
 But I can´t change the filenames without losing the changes history.
 In the future I´ll keep more in mind the PEP8 convention.

+# Next things to do:

+- Make a Sentiment Analysis (check https://www.geeksforgeeks.org/twitter-sentiment-analysis-using-python/)
+- Implement a database where to store all the links to NYT and the last_id_tweet.
+- Implement a database where to dump data from the tweets that the bote made and make some data science analysis